coder/docs/images/embed-button.md

 description: Learn how to embed an "Open in Coder" Button in Your Repo
 ---

-You can embed an Open in Coder button onto your project's README file or documentation to provide developers with a one-click way to start contributing.
+You can embed an Open in Coder button onto a code repository's README file to provide developers with a one-click way to start contributing code.
-When a developer clicks on the embedded button, their workspace will use the image as you've configured it and automatically pull in the repository.
+When a user clicks on the embeddable button, they will be directed to a specific deployment of Coder, prompted to authenticate if a session is not already active.
+Coder will then automatically build a workspace based on an image using the CPU, memory and storage requirements defined for the image.
+Their workspace will also automatically clone the code repository into the `/home/coder` folder and the user can open an IDE and begin coding.
+This eliminates manual effort to build a development environment, and the user can be actively contributing code and gettings ideas to production faster.

 ![The Embed Button](../assets/images/embed-1.png)